 Governments across the world are searching in these early post-recession days for measures that will continue to help create a new era of sustainable economic vigour and the business and personal prosperity that go with it.

-It seems clear from the March 4 federal budget that part of the Government of Canada's plan is to promote more foreign direct investment in this country.
+It seems clear that part of the Government of Canada's plan is to promote more foreign direct investment in this country.